Slovak Citizenship by Descent - How to Prepare!

 Cleaning your record can be a lengthy process so one should account for that if you’re eager to apply for Slovak (or any other) citizenship.

-We’ll be posting a number of articles in the coming days as more information becomes available so make sure to check in regularly.
+Have questions about what it means to become a dual citizen?
+Check out our 101 dual citizenship FAQs.
+Also, we’ll be posting a number of additional articles about Slovak citizenship by descent in the coming weeks as more information becomes available so make sure to check in regularly.

 If you don’t want to deal with figuring out this stuff on your own, you can book a consultation with us to figure out your eligibility, and get our help in applying for citizenship if you’re eligible.